 - 12 Mount Alil Mill (Marfuqa)

 - 13 Hermits` Mill and Ein Yivka Loop Trail

 - 14 Ein Yivka

 - 16 Summary

-Tzipori River promenade is located not far from Kiryat Ata and Shefaram.
-More specifically, by Ras Ali and Hermits` mill.
+Tzipori River promenade is near Kiryat Ata and Shefaram, specifically by Ras Ali and Hermits` mill.

 Interactive map of the area:

 - Hotels, hostels, and apartments in this area:

 And here is a map of the scenic road at Tzipori forests:

 You can see Ras Ali and Hermits` mill on the left part of the map.